Psychologists and Therapists in Katherine South, NT

 I am a warm and compassionate, experienced therapist in Darwin.
 I am an approved Northern Territory Government EAP service provider (free counselling support to NTG employees & their family members).
 I will help you to process, reflect and strengthen your coping skills.
 I will encourage you to work through the issues restricting you in life and assist you to discover manageable ways forward.
 I also engage a range of highly experienced and dedicated, long-term NT therapists to provide NTG EAP.

 Hi, I'm Andy, and I want to instill hope back in you for your future.
 Are you stuck going round and round in circles, on the hamster wheel of life, or "making the same mistakes" in relationships, over and over again?
 I've been there myself.
 Maybe giving yourself time to pause, reflect, and gaining some new tools for your personal toolbox is all you need to start the journey to wholeness.
 Let's dive deep into a world of discovery and choices, that our emotions are often signposts to deeper truths, if only we take the time and have the eyes to see.
-Often the greatest rewards are waiting at the end of life's hardest roads.
+Often the greatest rewards lie at the end of life's hardest roads.

 Hi, I'm Andy, and I want to instill hope back in you for your future.
 Are you stuck going round and round in circles, on the hamster wheel of life, or "making the same mistakes" in relationships, over and over again?
 I've been there myself.
 Maybe giving yourself time to pause, reflect, and gaining some new tools for your personal toolbox is all you need to start the journey to wholeness.
 Let's dive deep into a world of discovery and choices, that our emotions are often signposts to deeper truths, if only we take the time and have the eyes to see.
-Often the greatest rewards are waiting at the end of life's hardest roads.
+Often the greatest rewards lie at the end of life's hardest roads.

 More Therapists Nearby